-25 The standard requires the inclusion of the Compulsory Declaration in all procurement documents.
+23 The standard requires the inclusion of the Compulsory Declaration in all procurement documents.
 This sub-clause aligns with SCM Regulation 44 issued in terms of the MFMA and SANS 10845-3 which is incorporated by reference in the standard.

-$^{^{26}}$ This sub-clause is aligned with the requirements of SCM Regulation 38 issued in terms of the MFMA.
+24 This sub-clause is aligned with the requirements of SCM Regulation 38 issued in terms of the MFMA.

-- a) withdrawn such tender or quotation after the advertised closing date and time for the receipt of submissions; - b) after having been notified of the acceptance of his tender, failed or refused to commence the contract: - c) had their contract terminated for reasons within their control without reasonable cause; - d) offered, promised or given a bribe in relation to the obtaining or the execution of such contract: - e) acted in a fraudulent, collusive or anti-competitive or improper manner or in bad faith towards the Municipality; or - f) made any incorrect statement in any affidavit or declaration with regard to a preference claimed and is unable to prove to the satisfaction of the Municipality that the statement was made in good faith or reasonable steps were taken to confirm the correctness of the statements, a Chief accounting officer shall prepare a report on the matter and make a recommendation to the Accounting officer for placing the contractor or any of its principals under restrictions from doing business with the Municipality.
+- d) offered, promised or given a bribe in relation to the obtaining or the execution of such contract; - e) acted in a fraudulent, collusive or anti-competitive or improper manner or in bad faith towards the Municipality; or - f) made any incorrect statement in any affidavit or declaration with regard to a preference claimed and is unable to prove to the satisfaction of the Municipality that the statement was made in good faith or reasonable steps were taken to confirm the correctness of the statements, a Chief accounting officer shall prepare a report on the matter and make a recommendation to the Accounting officer for placing the contractor or any of its principals under restrictions from doing business with the Municipality.